 Hitchhiking Safety Tips

-- hitchhike in pairs if possible – 1 girl 1 guy is best
+- hitchhike in pairs if possible – 1 girl 1 guy is the best.

-- txt to a friend the vehicle registration number, plus txt your location as you pass prominent landmarks, make the driver aware you are in touch with friends.
+- text to a friend the vehicle registration number, plus txt your location as you pass prominent landmarks, make the driver aware you are in touch with friends.

-- be very wary of groups of males
+- be very wary of groups of “Over Happy Males.”

 - carry food and water and a tent, so you can camp overnight comfortably if needed.
 The tent and camping equipment is also useful if you plan on Hiking In New Zealand.

-He proudly informed us of his “all most 100% full recovery” as we careered wildly down both lanes of the highway, he seemed deaf and blind to the frantic horn blasts and waving fists or single fingers from passing motorists?
+But seemed cheerfully deaf and blind to the frantic horn blasts and waving fists or single fingers from passing motorists?

 There is only one important rule when hitchhiking that I know of – Do not jump the queue!

-Very important to follow this rule if you want a trouble free life while hitchhiking.
+It is very important you follow this rule if you want a trouble-free life while hitchhiking.

 Video – This Is How To Do It